Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

-Figure~\ref{Fig_an_NSL} shows how the analyses performed with the varying non-stationarity length parameter $\mu_{\rm NSL}$.
-Again, LSEF-B was significantly better than the other sub-optimal analyses and that was the case even beyond the local stationarity assumption (section \ref{sec_LSM_locsta}), which requires that the non-stationarity length scale is much larger than the typical length scale of the field itself.
-Indeed, LSEF-B was substantially better than the competing techniques even when $\mu_{\rm NSL}=1$ (see Fig.~\ref{Fig_an_NSL}), that is, when the non-stationarity length scale was {\em equal} to the median local length scale (see Eqs.~(\ref{mu_NSL}) and (\ref{cnx})).
+Again, LSEF-B was significantly better than the other sub-optimal analyses, and that was the case even beyond the local stationarity assumption (section \ref{sec_LSM_locsta}), which requires that the non-stationarity length scale is much larger than the typical length scale of the field itself.
+Indeed, LSEF-B was substantially better than the competing techniques even when $\mu_{\rm NSL}=1$ (see Fig.~\ref{Fig_an_NSL}), that is, when the non-stationarity length scale $\Lambda_{\rm NSL}$ was {\em equal} to the median length scale $L_{\rm med}$ (see \ref{App_true_LSM_pre}).

-It is important to notice that in LSEF-B, the neural network was trained only once, for the default setup, whereas we had to tune the localization length scale in EnKF-B for each triple $M, \varkappa, \mu_{\rm NSL}$.
+It is important to notice that in LSEF-B, there was no need to retrain the neural network for different setups.
+This is in contrast to EnKF-B, where we had to tune the localization length scale for each triple $K, \varkappa, \mu_{\rm NSL}$.
 Similarly, ${\bf B}_{\rm mean}$ was computed for use in Mean-B and Hybrid-B for every pair $\varkappa, \mu_{\rm NSL}$.
 This suggests that the neural net-based LSEF-B was more robust than the competing analyses.

-The neural network was trained on the sample of the same size as we used to calculate ${\bf B}_{\rm mean}$, yet it allowed LSEF-B to exhibit much better results than Hybrid-B. This suggests that the neural network is capable of {\em selective} blending of sample covariances with time-mean covariances.
+The neural network was trained on the sample of the same size as we used to calculate ${\bf B}_{\rm mean}$, yet it allowed LSEF-B to exhibit much better results than Hybrid-B. This suggests that the neural Bayes estimator is capable of {\em selective} blending of sample covariances with time-mean covariances.
 This is in contrast to Hybrid-B, which just mixes the two kinds of covariances with, effectively, equal weights for all spatial scales.

+It is worth noting that the neural-Bayes-based LSEF-B analysis significantly outperformed an LSEF-B analysis based on the linear model estimator presented in section \ref{sec_estm_consi} (not shown).
+This was the expected outcome because the linear estimator (for which consistency is proven) is less accurate due to the linearity approximation.